 But like a gambler playing late into the night for that elusive big win, Mike Ciarlo remains undeterred.

 Ciarlo, chief executive officer of Connecticut-based Poker Fokus, jumped the continent to peddle his caffeine-spiked gambler’s energy supplement at F&B at G2E, the food-and-beverage component of the Global Gaming Expo at the Las Vegas Convention Center through Thursday.

 “We’re in our marketing phase, and we want to market to casinos,” Ciarlo said.

-That exhibitor count serves as an economic indicator of sorts: The number of vendors appearing at the 2008 expo was down 20 percent from 2007's 120 exhibitors, though new trade show components featuring retail and entertainment added 65 exhibitors to the F&B area.
+That exhibitor count serves as an economic indicator of sorts: The number of vendors appearing in 2008 was down 20 percent from 2007’s 120 exhibitors, though new trade-show components featuring retail and entertainment added 65 exhibitors to the F&B area.

 Holly Thomsen, communications director of G2E owner American Gaming Association, blamed the F&B slowdown partly on a shortage of new casino projects.

 The struggling economy also means fewer dollars for trade-show attendance, Thomsen said.